mikependon/RepoDB.NET/pages/operations/updateall.md

 Or visit our [installation](/tutorials/installation) page for more information.

+> In this tutorial, we will use the SQL Server as the database and C# as the programming language.

 #### Use Case

 If you are updating multiple rows in the database, do not ever "iterate and merge it in atomic way".
 This method solves that problem by creating a multi-packed SQL statements and pass it all in one-go.